CV2MIDI is an arduino software for the eurorack module VMC-2 by fanwander. This page is about the software.

 Select a parameter

-In normal mode the display shows in the upper line the parameter (in the example "TYPE") and the number of the selected port (in the example "1").
-In the lower row the value of the selected parameter is displayed (in the example "Trigger").
+In normal mode the display shows in the top line the parameter (in the example "TYPE") and the number of the selected port (in the example "1").
+In the bottom line the value of the selected parameter is displayed (in the example "Trigger").

 TYPE 1